 It’s just common sense

-The overarching problem is what amounts to an appeal to common sense, and this appeal to common sense is not only an error in itself, but also leads, we argue, to the other errors we draw attention to below.
-By common sense we mean the idea that knowing about human behaviour is so obvious that it needs little or no serious or hard thought.
+The overarching problem is what amounts to an appeal to common sense, and this appeal to common sense is not only an error in itself but also leads, we argue, to the other errors we draw attention to below.
+By common sense we mean the idea that understanding human behaviour is so obvious that it needs little or no serious thought.
 It is, we suggest, deliberately anti-intellectual and anti-scientific.
-It sees itself as grounded in the real world and as therefore different from the woolly ideas produced by ivory tower academics (by definition divorced from reality).
+It sees itself as grounded in the real world and as therefore different from the woolly ideas produced by ivory tower academics, who are by definition divorced from reality.
 Schematically the argument goes that it is obvious what needs to be done, so let’s just get on and do it.

 Quite apart from the philistinism embedded in such arguments, they are patently false.
-If changing behaviour was simply common sense, we would all be able to make whatever changes we wanted to, whenever we wanted; we don’t.
+If changing behaviour was simply common sense, we would all be able to make whatever changes we wanted to whenever we wanted, and we don’t.
 So there is clearly more to it than that - ask anyone who has tried to give up smoking or lose weight.
 Change is difficult and requires sustained motivation and support.
 Just getting on and doing it is not the answer.
 Human behaviour is the result of the interplay between habit, automatic responses to the immediate and wider environments, conscious choice and calculation, and is located in complex social environments and cultures.(7) Moreover the behaviours which need to be changed are sustained and nurtured by highly profitable industries selling goods which make people ill – sugar rich, energy dense fatty foods and , alcoholic beverages as well of course tobacco.

-The discourse of common sense needs to be confronted by the observation, true of all science, which is that just because something appears to be is obvious, does not mean that we should not bother to study it and nor does it mean that we can know little or nothing about it scientifically and we certainly shouldn’t default to simplistic ideas to answer what are actually complex and difficult questions.(8) With respect to human behaviour we must be clear that there is a science and more than two centuries of psychological, sociological and anthropological evidence which may be pressed into service.
+The discourse of common sense needs to be confronted by the observation true of all science, which is that just because something appears to be obvious does not mean that we should not bother to study it.Nor does it mean that we can know little or nothing about it scientifically and we certainly shouldn’t default to simplistic ideas to answer what are actually complex and difficult questions.(8) With respect to human behaviour we must be clear that there is a science and more than two centuries of psychological, sociological and anthropological evidence which may be pressed into service.
 To ignore what we already know leads to much wasted effort and money.
-The assumption that we somehow intuitively know how to change behaviour and do not need to waste resources proving the obvious is wrong!
+The assumption that we somehow intuitively know how to change behaviour and do not need to waste resources proving the obvious is wrong.
 Common sense has led repeatedly to ineffective interventions delivered at great cost in terms of money, resources and lost opportunities.
 It has also meant that the accumulated learning from the behavioural and social sciences has been ignored.

 It’s about getting the message across